QEVSEC: Quick Electric Vehicle SEcure Charging via Dynamic Wireless Power Transfer: System and Adversary Model

 \subsection{Adversary Model}

-Our system considers both the EV and the CSPA malicious and not trustworthy.
-The adversary can compose, replay, intercept and forge messages, but they cannot decipher them without the correct cryptographic keys.
-The goal of the attacker is to infer the private key between the two entities, that allows them to get all the parameters of the charging process, and successively launch attacks in order to get a free charge or identify the vehicle, mining the privacy of the customer.
-Only the RA is trustworthy and knows the true identity of the EVs, which is never revealed during the authentication process.
+Our system considers both the \acrshort{ev} and the \acrshort{cspa} as malicious and not trustworthy.
+The adversary can compose, replay, intercept, and forge messages, but they cannot decipher the message without the correct cryptographic keys.
+The goal of the attacker is to infer the private key between the two entities to obtain all the parameters of the charging process or to intercept and replay packets to trigger some action by \acrshort{ev} or \acrshort{cspa}.
+Successively, they can launch attacks to get a free charge or identify the vehicle, mining the privacy of the customer.
+Only the \acrshort{ra} is trustworthy and knows the true identity of the \acrshort{ev}s, which is never revealed during the authentication process.
 Because of the symmetric key encryption, the wired communication network is considered secure; however, an adversary can connect to the network and sniff the traffic.
-If the protocol is poorly designed, an adversary may be able to infer useful information that could be used for further attacks, such as tracing or replay attacks.
-This adversary representation is formulated in the Dolev-Yao model \cite{dolev-yao}.
+If the protocol is poorly designed, an adversary may infer information for further attacks, such as tracing or replay attacks.
+This adversary representation is formulated in the Dolev-Yao model~\cite{dolev-yao}.